hoxo-m/githubinstall/README.md

 For instance, **ggfortify** is a great package on GitHub, but who created it?
 What is the username?
 The answer is *sinhrks* [[4]](https://github.com/sinhrks/ggfortify).
-I think it is difficult to remember it.
+It seems to be difficult to remember it.

 The **githubinstall** package provides a way to install packages on GitHub by only the package names just like `install.packages()`.